stormasm/spanish/words/wordnoun01.md

 ---

+- La mitad de diez es cinco - Half of 10 is 5

+---

 - Asegúrese de ajustar la boquilla de su `manguera` cuando esté lavando su auto para así no desperdiciar tanta agua.
 - Make sure to adjust the nozzle of your hose when you wash your car in order to waste less water.